younghhk/NCI/README.md

 ### 📘 Mixed-Effects Modeling

 - 📏 [**ICC for Sleep Measurements**](https://github.com/younghhk/Sleep)
-  A guide to computing intraclass correlation coefficients (ICCs) in multilevel sleep data with day, season, and person effects.
+ A guide to computing intraclass correlation coefficients (ICCs) in multilevel sleep data with day, assessment window, and person effects.

   This tutorial explains:
   - how to specify the appropriate mixed-effects model